If you’re starting a healthy eating plan or diet, you’ll most likely be told to give up coffee. It’s always been thought to be bad for you.

 - Caffeine can interfere with detoxification in the liver of medications and toxins.
 Certain medications are also poorly absorbed (eg Thyroxine and some antidepressants).

 The reason some of these studies seem to contradict each other, is that coffee has different effects on different individuals, depending on other factors;

 Your genes; fast or slow?

 We are all genetically different, so we have varying degrees of efficiency at detoxifying caffeine.
 Some of us can handle caffeine with no problem (most Italians I know!), often referred to as fast detoxifiers.

 Some people can’t handle any at all.
 In fact, 50% of us have a genetic variant in the gene needed to detoxify caffeine, making us slow detoxifiers.
 This can cause caffeine to hang around for too long, resulting in tremors, palpitations, anxiety or sleep problems.

 The evidence shows that slow detoxifiers actually have increased risk of heart disease, diabetes and some cancers.

-If you’re stressed out, exhausted, sleep-deprived, you’re over-exercising, or you’re dealing with a chronic health condition, coffee could be an absolutely terrible idea for you!
+If you’re stressed out, exhausted, sleep-deprived, you’re over-exercising, or you’re dealing with a chronic health condition or your hormones are all over the place, coffee could be an absolutely terrible idea for you!